PředmětyPředměty(verze: 978)

 Grading scale:

 !!
-Each of the 3 criteria has to be passed, i.e. it is necessary to score at least 51% from each criterion!!
+Three criteria – presentation, research proposal, exam - must be passed, i.e. it is necessary to score at least 51% from each of these core 3 criterion!!

 Literatura -